JAyers2264/short-game-guides/NES/Castlevania 2.md

 ### General tips

->   \- Throw holy water and floors/walls in any empty room in towns, there is usually a secret
+>   \- Throw Holy Water on floors/walls in any empty room in towns, there is usually a secret
-    \- In castles, throw holy water frequently to detect false floors and walls
+    \- In castles, throw Holy Water frequently to detect false floors and walls
-    \- Every castle contains a gypsy selling oak stakes, which you will need to beat the castles
+    \- Every castle contains a gypsy selling Oak Stakes, which you will need to beat the castles

 ### 1. Town of Jova

 >   \$ \!
-Holy water
+Holy Water
     \$ \!
-White crystal
+White Crystal
     \$ Thorn Whip

 ### 2. Veros